WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 Aswell as seeing patients for Physiotherapy, Shafeeq also sees lots of patients for soft tissue work and he is often in high demand.
 His training and experience leaves him really well placed for any advice on pain, injuries and rehabilitation.

 Shafeeq is a really valued member of our team having been with us throughout his training period on the Physiotherapy degree.
-He is now part of our in house Consortium MSK Physiotherapy mentorship program.

 bart klimek, SENIOR MSK PHYSIOTHERAPIST, BSc Physiotherapy, bsc sports rehabilitation, level 3 in sports massage therapY, HCPC REGISTERED